ronnieholm/CSharp-clean-architecture-sample/docs/architecture/ADR003-set-metadata-fields-in-database-layer.md

 ## Context

-Weather we should pass `createdAt` and `updatedat` timestamps into the constructor of entities and domain events depends on what constituted creation and update time.
+Weather we should pass `createdAt` and `updatedAt` timestamps into the constructor of entities and domain events depends on what constituted creation and update time.